jboxberger/synology-gitlab/README.md

 Since i can't test all architectures i had to make a choice which i can cover or which i expect to work.
 If your architecture is not in this list so please feel free to contact me and we can give it a try.

-For now this package should work on this architectures: **x86 avoton bromolow cedarview braswell kvmx64**
+For now this package should work on this architectures: **x86 avoton bromolow cedarview braswell kvmx64 broadwell**

 You can check the architecture of your device here: https://github.com/SynoCommunity/spksrc/wiki/Architecture-per-Synology-model